ANNOUNCEMENT: Most spring 2021 classes will once again be offered online/remotely. Learn more about the spring 2021 semester.

 List of Job Search Methods

 You may have heard about the “hidden job market”.
 It simply refers to the fact that most jobs are not advertised.
-You need to become skilled at finding the hidden job market in order to have access to as many jobs as possible.
-Employers often have an immediate need to fill a position due to any number of scenarios: someone resigns, a contract is awarded, etc. Employers review their database of resumes, interview an internal employee, or a prospective employee before advertising.
+It costs money and takes a lot of time to advertise jobs.
+Many employers will first look within their pre-existing employees to find references or search their existing pool of people they know.
+So how do you break into this "hidden" market?
+Start putting yourself out there and meeting people in organizations you're interested in working for!
+Become skilled at finding the hidden job market in order to have access to as many jobs as possible.
+Employers often have a revolving need to fill a position due to any number of scenarios: someone resigns, a contract is awarded, etc. Take advantage of the thousands of possible opportunities by connecting with people you're interested in learning more about/from!

 It is more important than ever for job seekers to master the art of networking in order to find work.
 Networking means using personal connections to trade information about job leads and contacts.

 A NETWORK is an interconnected group of supporters who serve as resources for your job search and ultimately for your career.
+That's right- your own personal group of cheerleaders!
 Some great network contacts might include people you meet at business or social meetings who provide you with career information and advice.

-Students often hesitate to network because they feel awkward asking for help, but it is an integral part of any job search.
+Students often hesitate to network because they feel awkward asking for help, but it is an integral part of any job search and it is important to realize how much value you have to offer any employer!
+This is not a one-sided relationship, you are bringing in your own perspective, talents, and values to add to what is already in place!
 Networking is a skill that develops with practice.
-Most people love to talk about themselves and their jobs and are willing to give realistic, and free, advice.
+Most people enjoy talking about them selves and their jobs and are willing to give realistic, and free, advice.
 Even after you’re hired, don’t stop adding to your network and nurturing your contacts.